Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 # Setup

 Zettlr is available for Windows, Linux, and macOS.
+It can be installed directly from our website or via one of several supported package managers.

 ## Minimum System Requirements